Spontaneous scalarization: Black-hole scalarization

-The simpler nature of the model allowed~\textcite{Herdeiro:2018wub} to perform numerical relativity simulations to study the scalarization process in the time-domain by expanding upon already available code bases~\cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.
-This allowed~\textcite{Herdeiro:2018wub} to show that the endpoint of the instability of the Reissner-Nordstr\"om \bh is indeed a \bh with scalar hair.
-Additional studies of this model were done by~\textcite{Fernandes:2019rez,Astefanesei:2019pfq,Herdeiro:2020htm}.
-Within this model,~\textcite{Myung:2018vug} studied the instability of the Reissner-Nordstr\"om solution, while~\textcite{Myung:2018iyq,Myung:2019oua,Blazquez-Salcedo:2020jee} analyzed the stability of the scalarized solutions. \textcite{Fernandes:2019kmh,Herdeiro:2020iyi} explored other variations of this theme, including scalar-axion couplings, i.e., $\propto h(\varphi) F^{\mu\nu} \tilde{F}_{\mu\nu}$, where $\tilde{F}_{\mu\nu} = (1/2) \epsilon\indices{_{\mu\nu}^{\alpha\beta}} F_{\alpha\beta}$ In addition, \textcite{Ikeda:2019okp} considered the coupling between the double-dual of the Riemann tensor and $F_{\mu\nu}$.
+The simpler nature of the model allowed~\textcite{Herdeiro:2018wub} to perform numerical relativity simulations to study the scalarization process in the time domain by expanding upon already available code bases~\cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.
+This allowed~\textcite{Herdeiro:2018wub} to show that the end point of the instability of the Reissner-Nordstr\"om \bh was indeed a \bh with scalar hair.
+Additional studies of this model were done by~\textcite{Fernandes:2019rez,Astefanesei:2019pfq,Herdeiro:2020htm,Xiong:2022ozw,Luo:2022roz,Niu:2022zlf}.
+Within this model,~\textcite{Myung:2018vug} studied the instability of the Reissner-Nordstr\"om solution, while~\textcite{Myung:2018iyq,Myung:2019oua,Blazquez-Salcedo:2020jee} analyzed the stability of the scalarized solutions. \textcite{Fernandes:2019kmh,Herdeiro:2020iyi} explored other variations on this theme, including scalar-axion couplings, i.e., $\propto h(\varphi) F^{\mu\nu} \tilde{F}_{\mu\nu}$, where $\tilde{F}_{\mu\nu} = (1/2) \epsilon\indices{_{\mu\nu}^{\alpha\beta}} F_{\alpha\beta}$.
+In addition, \textcite{Ikeda:2019okp} considered the coupling between the double dual of the Riemann tensor and $F_{\mu\nu}$.

+\textcite{Zhang:2021btn} studied an Einstein-Maxwell-scalar model, with a coupling between scalar and Maxwell fields of the form $\exp(\beta \varphi^4) {\cal F}^2$.
+In this model, the Reissner-Nordstr\"om solution is linear stable against scalar perturbations, but it can become unstable under large, nonlinear perturbations.~\textcite{Zhang:2021btn} observed a critical phenomena separating unscalarized and scalarized BHs.
+This establishes an interesting connection between nonlinear scalarization with the result of critical phenomena in gravitational collapse, which was first observed by~\textcite{Choptuik:1992jv}.
+Similar investigations were carried out in Einstein-Maxwell-scalar the Reissner--Nordstr\"om--anti-de Sitter \bh{s}~\cite{Zhang:2022cmu} and in the Ricci-Gauss-Bonnet model~\cite{Liu:2022fxy,Liu:2022eri}.